Skip to main content

 Additionally, it’s always good to be aware of what the requirements are for people to set up a self-employed entity (if you are employing contractors) and the tax situations in a few key countries where you are finding the most talent.

-What I usually do, if I see a candidate is getting through to the final stage, is go ahead and research their location so that I’m more equipped for any offer negotiation.
-This will help you support them and ensure that you can negotiate well and suss out any bad faith actors.
+If I see a candidate is getting through to the final stage, I usually go ahead and research their location so that I’m more equipped for any offer negotiation.

 Ensuring you’re compliant